telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Selection/persist-row-selection-while-paging.md

 # Persist Row Selection during Data Operations

-The example below demonstrates how to persist the row selection in a Kendo UI Grid, while performing the data operations of paging, sorting, and filtering.
+The following example demonstrates how to persist the row selection in a Grid while performing the paging, sorting, and filtering data operations.

 > **Important**
 >